KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 });
 ```

-There are a couple things to understand about the communication that happens with Grpc:
+There are a couple things to understand about the communication that happens with gRPC:

 1. Most developers who are familiar with [Protocol Buffers][protobuf] from the past will
-know it as a serialization format.
-Grpc uses Protocol Buffers not only as the IDL, but also
+know it as a serialization format. gRPC uses Protocol Buffers not only as the IDL, but also
 as the "on the wire" format for communication between client and server.
 All the
 serialization work is done automatically for you (in the generated code).
-1. Grpc also comes with a default transport ([HTTP/2](https://http2.github.io/)) for
+1. gRPC also comes with a default transport ([HTTP/2](https://http2.github.io/)) for
 communication between the client and the server.
 For most of the supported languages, this
 transport is just bindings to a common C++ implementation (i.e. so NodeJS and C\# are
 actually both using the same HTTP/2 transport code under the covers).

-The HTTP/2 transport included in Grpc includes support not only for "Request-Response" style
+The HTTP/2 transport included in gRPC includes support not only for "Request-Response" style
 communication, but also for unidirectional and bidirectional streaming communication.
 In
 KillrVideo, all of the communication between the Web Server and the microservices is done
 with Request-Response style calls, but this could change in the future.

-## Grpc Server in Microservices
+## gRPC Server in Microservices

-[Grpc][grpc] will generate server stubs.
+[gRPC][grpc] will generate server stubs.
 Depending on the language being used for the
 microservice implementation, this could be code files (e.g. in C\# and Java) or dynamic
 objects created at runtime (e.g. NodeJS).
 The service's logic can then be "plugged in"
 to these stubs.
 This is where all the code that talks to DataStax Enterprise and Cassandra